 The regression analysis in the above table shows that the value of R is 0.723 and the value of R Square is 0.523; furthermore, the value of Adjusted R Square is 0.493.
 It indicates that 52.3% of the variation in cultural and educational schemes is explained by variation in international understanding.

-Table 6 Regression analysis – ANOVA
+Table 6.
+Regression analysis – ANOVA